 Most commonly known as osteoarthritis, this joint degenerative disorder happens when cartilage holding the round ends of the two bones in your jaw together breaks or wears away.

-Also referred to as myofascial pain, muscle disorders involve pain and discomfort in all the muscles controlling the function of your jaw.
+Also referred to as myofascial pain, muscle disorders cause pain and discomfort to all the muscles controlling how your jaw moves.
 You may also experience pain in your jaw muscles, shoulders and neck.